 Although we take for granted that there is always water in the Netherlands, the reality is that different.

 As a house owner, you can make a change.
 Sometimes just to buy a rain barrel.
-In other cases, you maybe need some more help.
+In other cases, you may need some more help.
 Feel free to send an e-mail by clicking this link.